segmentio/segment-docs/src/connections/destinations/catalog/userlist/index.md

 ---
 [Userlist.io](https://userlist.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) allows you to send behavior-based messages to your SaaS users.
 It's great for onboarding users as well as nurturing them throughout their journey.

 This destination is maintained by Userlist.io.
-For any issues with the destination, [contact their team](mailto:support@userlist.io).
+For any issues with the destination, [contact the Userlist Support team](mailto:support@userlist.io).

 {% include content/beta-note.md %}